-Located in Ash Sharqiyah in Oman, the Oman LNG liquefaction terminal is operated by Oman LNG.
-The terminal started operations in 2000 and is owned by Shell, TotalEnergies, Mitsubishi, Mitsui, PTT Public, Korea Gas, Itochu, SK Innovation, and others.
+Located in Ash Sharqiyah, Oman, the Oman LNG liquefaction terminal is operated by Oman LNG.
+According to GlobalData, who tracks more than 1,100 active and developing LNG terminals worldwide, the terminal started operations in 2000 and is owned by Shell, TotalEnergies, Mitsubishi, Mitsui, PTT Public, Korea Gas, Itochu, SK Innovation, and others.
+Buy the profile here.

 The Oman LNG liquefaction terminal sources gas from the following fields - Block 6 Non-Associated Gas, Khazzan, and Saih Rawl

-With two trains, the Oman terminal has an LNG production capacity of 7.6Mtpa (million tons per annum), which is expected to increase to 8.1Mtpa by 2030.
+With two trains, the Oman terminal has an LNG production capacity of 7.76Mtpa (million tons per annum), which is expected to increase to 8.12Mtpa by 2030.

-Approximately 100% of the installed capacity is committed through long-term contracts, which amounts to roughly 7.6Mtpa.
+Approximately 97.94% of the installed capacity is committed through long-term contracts, which amounts equates to 7.6Mtpa.

-Oman liquefaction plant is undergoing expansion, which will increase the capacity of the facility by 0.5Mtpa.
+Oman liquefaction plant is undergoing expansion, which will increase the capacity of the facility by 0.36Mtpa.

 About Oman LNG